 Rachel Sklar - Bio

-Rachel was named to the Silicon Alley 100 in 2009, 2010 and 2011, FastCompany’s “League of Extraordinary Women,” Forbes’ “Women Changing The World,” JWA’s “Making Trouble, Making History" award, Marie Claire’s "New Guard" and has earned numerous honors and awards for her writing and her activism.
+Rachel was named to the Silicon Alley 100 in 2009, 2010, 2011 & 2013, FastCompany’s “League of Extraordinary Women,” Forbes’ “Women Changing The World,” JWA’s “Making Trouble, Making History" award, Marie Claire’s "New Guard" and has earned numerous awards for her writing, including four Mirror Award nominations and two People’s Choice Mirror awards.
 In 2013 she & TheLi.st were profiled by the New York Times.
 Follow her on Twitter at @rachelsklar, and sing showtunes with her anytime.